Vampires vs. the Bronx Ending, Explained

 The Murnau Properties

 Rodriguez uses the vampires as the metaphor for the gentrification that rapidly sucks out the individuality of a community by drawing in affluent residents and businesses.
 In the film, the Murnau Properties, run by Frank Polidori (Shea Whigham), is gradually taking over all of the Bronx.
-While on the surface, they show a desire to develop the impoverished community, their real reason is much more sinister.
+On the surface, they show a desire to develop the impoverished community, but their real reason is much more sinister.

 Like everything else in the film, the vampires are quite classical.
 They have traditional powers and shortcomings.
 They can be killed by exposure to sunlight, garlic, holy water, The Eucharist, and wooden stakes.
-They can’t enter a premise without an invitation.
+They can’t enter the premises without an invitation.
 This is why they are purchasing properties in the Bronx, so they will not need permission to enter people’s homes and prey on them.

 The Commander